firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 ans 2 aws IAM identity center

+Overall explanation
+Correct option:

+AWS IAM Identity Center

+AWS IAM Identity Center is the successor to AWS Single Sign-On (AWS SSO).
+It is built on top of AWS Identity and Access Management (IAM) to simplify access management to multiple AWS accounts, AWS applications, and other SAML-enabled cloud applications.
+In IAM Identity Center, you create or connect, your workforce users for use across AWS.
+You can choose to manage access just to your AWS accounts, just to your cloud applications, or to both.

+You can create users directly in IAM Identity Center, or you can bring them from your existing workforce directory.
+With IAM Identity Center, you get a unified administration experience to define, customize, and assign fine-grained access.
+Your workforce users get a user portal to access their assigned AWS accounts or cloud applications.

+You can use IAM Identity Center to quickly and easily assign and manage your employees’ access to multiple AWS accounts, SAML-enabled cloud applications (such as Salesforce, Microsoft 365, and Box), and custom-built in-house applications, all from a central place.

+How AWS IAM Identity Center works:  via - https://aws.amazon.com/iam/identity-center/

+Incorrect options:

+AWS Cognito - Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
+With Amazon Cognito, you also have the option to authenticate users through social identity providers such as Facebook, Twitter, or Amazon, with SAML identity solutions, or by using your own identity system.
+It is an identity management solution for customers/developers building B2C or B2B apps for their customers.

+AWS Identity and Access Management (AWS IAM) - AWS Identity and Access Management (AWS IAM) enables you to securely control access to AWS services and resources for your users.
+Using AWS IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.
+It is not used to log in but to manage users and roles.

+AWS Command Line Interface (CLI) - The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
+With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.
+It is not a central user portal.

 # 3. Question 3 Which Amazon Elastic Compute Cloud (Amazon EC2) Auto Scaling feature can help with fault tolerance?